Reginald Sartorius: Later career

 Sartorius served in the Second Anglo-Afghan War (1878–80) and in 1886 became a colonel.
 His active career came to an end in 1893, when he left India and went to live in Italy.
 In 1895 he was promoted to major-general, Bengal infantry, and in 1897 was placed on the retired list.

 He retired to Haslemere, Surrey.
 He was a member of the Royal Yacht Squadron, and died suddenly on 8 August 1907 when sailing at Cowes, Isle of Wight.
 He was buried St Mary's Churchyard, South Baddesley, Hampshire.

 Family

 His father was Admiral of the Fleet Sir George Rose Sartorius.
 He had two brothers, both of whom entered the army: George Conrad Sartorius, who retired as a colonel, and Major General Euston Henry Sartorius, who was also awarded the VC.

 In 1877 Sartorius married Agnes Maria Kemp.
-They had a son, who also served in the Indian Army, and a daughter.
+They had a son and a daughter.
+The son, Gerald, also served in the Indian Army, and received the Military Cross for service during the Third Anglo-Afghan War in 1919.

 One of Victoria College Jersey's five Houses was later named 'Sartorius' after the three brothers, all of whom attended the school.